How does the Balancing Mechanism work?

 The Balancing Mechanism (BM) is one of the most important tools which National Grid uses to balance electricity supply and demand in real-time.

 When electricity generation and consumption are not in balance, National Grid uses the BM to purchase changes in generation and consumption to correct the mismatch.
 Unlike balancing services such as STOR, the BM is an ad-hoc market, with no forward commitments, and highly dynamic prices.

 Energy customers and small generators have to go through licensed suppliers or utilse the Virtual lead Party (VLP) route to access the BM.
-However, existing suppliers, many of whom own their own fleets of flexible generators, are conflicted: they have an incentive to trade their own capacity first.
-Flexitricity does not own any generating assets, which means we always put our customers first.

 In 2020 Flexitricity became the first provider to trade in the Balancing Mechanism as a VLP.
 That means we're now able to offer Balancing Mechanism access for all types and sizes of flexibility - with or without a supply contract.